-A Best Interest Determination Meeting should still be done.
+If the trial return home placement is outside of the student's current school catchment area, a Best Interest Determination Meeting should take place.
 Students who qualify as foster care students are in the "subject to a dependency proceeding" that includes students in a trial-return home.
 This is an especially critical time for the student and school districts need to be aware of the change in placement and what additional supports may be needed, such as transportation, to maintain the educational stability of the student.